Loading...

 Data acquired using SciFi can either be recorded locally to on-board device storage, or streamed to your local computer using a dedicated WiFi network.
 SciFi ships with a WiFi 6 router for this purpose.
 This WiFi network should be used exclusively for streaming ScFi data and free from other network traffic.
 This ensures a high-bandwidth connection to SciFi.

-You can charge your SciFi with the provided USB-C cable or connect it to Axon devices such as Axon-1N-1P probes, Cereport adapters, or Omnetics adapters.
+You can charge your SciFi with the provided USB-C cable or connect it to data sources such as Axon devices like Axon-1N-1P probes, Cereport adapters, or Omnetics adapters.

 Router setup